adrwxyz/classic.adrw.xyz/_posts/2015-10-16-how-startups-fail-even-with-cash-and-growth.md

 Paul Graham puts it so well in his latest post:

->Here's a common way startups die.
+>"Here's a common way startups die.
 They make something moderately appealing and have decent initial growth.
 They raise their first round fairly easily because the founders seem smart and the idea sounds plausible.
 But because the product is only moderately appealing, growth is ok but not great.
 The founders convince themselves that hiring a bunch of people is the way to boost growth.
 Their investors agree.
 But (because the product is only moderately appealing) the growth never comes.
 Now they're rapidly running out of runway.
 They hope further investment will save them.
 But because they have high expenses and slow growth, they're now unappealing to investors.
-They're unable to raise more, and the company dies.
+They're unable to raise more, and the company dies."

 I'm just speechless how clearly this explains the systematic failure inherent in the most common founder perspective on startup success.